Explaining vague language: Suboptimal Vagueness

-{There is a potential way out for Lipman.
+There is a potential way out for Lipman.
 Recall that a speaker's strategy is a function from states to probability distributions over messages.
-One might argue that states are very fine-grained, so that even though \textit{rectangle} and \textit{rhombus} can be both used to refer to squares, there are in fact never used in exactly the same states, so that English speakers are in fact using a pure strategy when talking about geometrical figures, and the meaning of \textit{square} and \textit{rectangle} would be defined directly in terms of the states in which we use them, and not as referring to geometric figures.
+One might argue that states are very fine-grained, so that even though \textit{rectangle} and \textit{rhombus} can be both used to refer to squares, \pe{they} are in fact never used in exactly the same states, so that English speakers are in fact using a pure strategy when talking about geometrical figures, and the meaning of \textit{square} and \textit{rectangle} would be defined directly in terms of the states in which we use them, and not as referring to geometric figures.
 We don't think this is a satisfactory answer.
 Imagine that a language contains two exact synonyms $X$ and $Y$ and that a speaker randomly chooses between $X$ and $Y$ when referring to something that falls under their denotation, with absolutely no influence of the fine-grained aspects of the context of utterance.
-Whether such a situation exists is not relevant to our argument; our point is simply that in such a hypothetical situation, this would provide any ground whatsoever to characterize $X$ and $Y$ as vague.
+Whether such a situation exists is not relevant to our argument; our point is simply that in such a hypothetical situation, this would not provide any ground whatsoever to characterize $X$ and $Y$ as vague.
 Imagine for instance a mathematician who would randomly select between the two equivalent statements ``$x \leq y$'' and ``$y \geq x$''.
-It is very clear that the mathematician's use of symbols would not in any sense make these two statements vague.}
+It is very clear that the mathematician's use of symbols would not in any sense make these two statements vague\bs{, according to both the intuitive sense of the word ``vague'' and existing characterizations in philosophy.}

-Lipman may respond that the use of a mixed strategy over signals is at least a necessary condition for the language to be vague. {As discussed below, we will not even grant that, but we acknowledge that this might seem reasonable to a first approximation}.
+Lipman may respond that the use of a mixed strategy over signals is \pe{only a} necessary condition for the language to be vague. \pe{Hence, mixed strategies over synonyms would not thereby instantiate vagueness.} {As discussed below, we will not even grant that \pe{the use of a mixed strategy is necessary to characterize vagueness}, but we acknowledge that this might seem reasonable to a first approximation}.
 The reason is that a borderline case of a vague predicate like ``tall'', for example, can indeed be characterized as one for which a competent speaker is uncertain {as to whether the word applies, and so might be such} that if the speaker has to choose between ``tall'' and its negation ``not tall'', the speaker may use both on different occasions, or even on the same occasion (\citealt{ripley2011contradictions,alxatib2011psychology}).

 More generally, we consider that Lipman's approach basically fails to distinguish between what we might call ``making \textit{vague use} of a word'', and ``making use of a \textit{vague word}''.
 Differently put, the main limitation of Lipman's approach is the lack of an incorporation of semantic vagueness in his model.
 On his account, signals have no internal structure, and vagueness is only a matter of the variable use of words relative to an observation.
 As stressed by several theorists of vagueness, however, vagueness is not just a matter of use, it is a matter of meaning.
 For example, an adequate account of vagueness needs to explain what semantically distinguishes the vague adjective ``tall'' from the precise adjectival expression ``taller than 180cm'', or what makes the expressionq ``{noon}'' and ``{between 11.56pm and 12.04pm}'' precise and the expression ``noonish'' vague.